IgniteUI/help-topics/topics/07_What's-New/02_Whats_New_In_2017_Volume2.md

 Feature | Description
 ---|---
 [New bundled files](#bundledFiles)| New bundled files for excel, spreadsheet and scheduler.
+[New Localization and Globalization settings](#localization) | Globalization and Localizations options can now be set for all localizable components, either globally (for all controls on the page) or per control both on initialization or runtime.
+.NET Core 2.0 support | IgniteUI MVC wrappers are now compatible with .NET Core 2.0 and Razor Pages.

 ### Spreadsheet
 Feature | Description